cheesehero112/Fetch-Display/README.md

 - .vscode

-  - This file is in the root folder and contains the settings.json file.
+  - This folder is in the root folder and contains the settings.json file.

-- Index.html
+- index.html

-  - This file is in the root folder and contains the HTML file.

-- App.js
+- app.js

-  - This file is in the root folder and contains the following files:

-- Styles.css
+- styles.css

-  - This folder is in the root folder and contains the following files:

 - media